wdk-docs/jsdoc-docs/source/about/plugins.rst

 Your plugin module should export a ``handlers`` object that contains your handler, like so:

-{% example “Event-handler plugin for ‘newDoclet’ events” %}

 .. code-block:: js
+   :caption: Event-handler plugin for ‘newDoclet’ events

    exports.handlers = {
        newDoclet: function(e) {
            // Do something when we see a new doclet
        }
    };

-{% endexample %}

 JSDoc fires events in the same order as the underlying code.